GlareDB/glaredb.github.io/docs/data-sources/supported/sql-server.md

 {:toc}
 <!-- prettier-ignore-end -->

-## Connect a SQL Server database
+## Add a SQL Server Database

-An entire SQL Server database can be added using the [CREATE EXTERNAL DATABASE] command.
+Add an entire SQL Server database with the [CREATE EXTERNAL DATABASE] command.

 {: .important}

-> There are two equivalent formats.
-In both formats, `database-name` will be the
+> There are two equivalent forms: In both, `<database-name>` will be the
-> name of the database inside GlareDB.
+> name of the database in GlareDB.
 This cannot be qualified, and must be
 > unique across all other databases in the deployment.

-### Database format
+### Database Format

 ```sql
 CREATE EXTERNAL DATABASE <database-name>